rhdunn/cainteoir-engine/docs/api/src/document.md

 Holds information about a part of a document.

-Objects of this type are created by instances of the <document_reader> interface.
+Objects of this type are created by instances of the <cainteoir::document_reader> interface.

 #<cldoc:cainteoir::document_item::document_item>